 I am often asked if using Scrum can make software developers more productive.
 My response is always the same; ‘Can you please define productivity in a software development context?’
 Often people cannot.
 Often, they quote the standard definition.
 ‘It is the amount of output per unit of input’.
 My response is then this; ‘Great.
 And how do you define output?’
 This would be easy if we worked on an orange farm.
 We could measure how many oranges each worker picked per hour.
 The one who picked 150 is clearly more productive than the one who picked 120.
 The output is clearly defined.
-This is not the case in software development, and knowledge work more generally.
-The output here often pretty nebulous.
+This is not the case in software development and knowledge work more generally.
+The output here is often pretty nebulous.
 It is very hard to define, never mind measure.

 Measuring Developer Output

 All this poses an interesting question.
 Is it possible to measure the productivity of software developers?
 Well here are some of the things companies have tried:

 Lines of Code (LOC) – This is a bad idea for several reasons.
 Firstly, developers can build a feature using lots of lines of code, or a few.
 The best developers will do it with very little code.
 This is often a far more elegant solution.
 One which will run faster, and be much easier to maintain.
 We want to encourage this kind of simplicity.
 Anyone can add extra lines of code in to pad it out.
 Incentivising that is a recipe for a bloated, and unmanageable codebase.
 Lines of code is a bad proxy for output.

 Number of features – This also poses a challenge.
 A feature can take 2 hours to develop or 2 weeks.
 It’s not fair to simply count.
 We need to assume that some will take far more effort and have a higher complexity than others.
 We must not penalise people for taking on the more challenging features.